-As previously mentioned, our MPH program is currently housed in the Brody School of Medical School.
 Briefly, in 1974, the General Assembly of North Carolina appropriated the funds to establish a four-year medical school at ECU to increase the supply of primary care physicians to serve the state, to improve health status of citizens in eastern North Carolina, and to enhance the access of minority and disadvantaged students to a medical education.
-The MPH program does have adjunct faculty from the medical school as well.
+Physician faculty serve as adjunct faculty members in DPH.
 The School of Medicine is nationally recognized for success in pursuit of its mission.
-In 2017, the Brody School of Medicine is currently ranked as #20 of the best medical schools in primary care.1